Noether-Lefschetz cycles on the moduli space of abelian varieties: The Hecke algebra

 Since the Hecke algebra is commutative, and $\mathbf{NL}_g$ is generated by $\lambda_{g-1}$ and $[\Ac_1 \times \Ac_{g-1}]$, this shows that the relation $T_{p^k} = q(T_p)$ holds in $\mathsf{Hecke}_g^{\NL}$.

-If $[\Ac_1\times \Ac_{g-1}]$ is tautological, it must equal its tautological projection, so $\mathbf{NL}_g$ would be generated by $\lambda_{g-1}$ an the Hecke operators, but $\lambda_{g-1}$ is a common eigenvector of them. \end{proof} Pixton has conjectured that $\mathbf{NL}_g$ is the space of modular forms of weight $2g$.
-The latter also has an action of a commutative Hecke algebra generated by elements $T_p$ for primes $p$, and is generated by an Eisenstein form and a cusp form as a module over the Hecke algebra.
-Therefore, Proposition \ref{thm: Hecke algebra} supports the aforementioned conjecture.
+If $[\Ac_1\times \Ac_{g-1}]$ is tautological, it must equal its tautological projection, so $\mathbf{NL}_g$ would be generated by $\lambda_{g-1}$ and the Hecke operators, but $\lambda_{g-1}$ is a common eigenvector of them. \end{proof} The space $\operatorname{Mod}_{2g}$ of modular forms of weight $2g$ for $\operatorname{SL}_{2}(\mathbb Z)$ also has an action of a commutative Hecke algebra generated by elements $T_p$ for primes $p$, and is generated by an Eisenstein form and a cusp form as a module over the Hecke algebra.
+Therefore, Proposition \ref{thm: Hecke algebra} supports Conjecture \ref{conj: modularity}.

 \begin{proof}[Proof of Theorem \ref{thm: not tautological}] Note that $\mathrm{Tor}^{-1}(\NL_{g,2}) \cap \mathcal M_g$ is precisely the bielliptic locus, which has the expected codimension $g-1$, so the image of $[\NL_{g,2}]$ by the maps